-The exceptional few build a business from an innovative idea.
+The exceptional few build an accounting firm from an innovative idea.
 Are you one of them?
-Like many entrepreneurs, you’re fiercely independent.
+Like many accounting professionals, you’re fiercely independent.
 That’s a necessary quality when first starting out.
 Holding tightly onto the reins for too long, however, creates limitations.
 Unfortunately, those same strengths that started your business will eventually interfere with ongoing growth.
 The solution is to lighten your workload.

-As your business grows, you continue holding on to tasks that eat up your time and energy.
-You believe that no one can perform those tasks as well as you.
-Well, doing it all yourself limits growth.
+As your business grows, you continue holding on to tasks which eat up your time and energy.
+You firmly believe no one can perform those tasks as well as you.
+Well, doing everything yourself limits growth.

 Challenge of Letting Go

 Your ideal vision, solid determination and take charge attitude make letting go difficult.
 You put countless hours into your business.
 So you’re protective.
 With good reason, you’re unwavering about quality of service.